 How can the arts affect change in communities?
 This Engaged Learning course challenges the understanding of what it means to be empowered and how to be an agent of empowerment.
 Open to all U-M students, this class explores what it means to be empowered and to how to collaborate across communities through participation in arts-based programs in Washtenaw County and Wayne County.
 (Fall, Winter)

 In this 8-week course, Detroiters Speak, students will learn about the city’s history and culture from its people.
-This semester will focus on policing in Detroit.
-A free university shuttle will bring students to the Cass Corridor Commons in Detroit, where they will attend public discussions with Detroiters moderated by University of Michigan and Wayne State University staff and faculty.
-Each week, brief required readings from newspapers and other sources will provide students with an introduction to each topic, so they may post thoughtful questions for moderators and guests to consider.
-(Winter)
+A free university shuttle will bring students to the Cass Corridor Commons, where they will attend public discussions with Detroiters moderated by University of Michigan faculty.
+(Fall, Winter)

 The Spanish Language Internship Program aims to connect Spanish-speaking students with partnered community based organizations to provide unique service learning opportunities with the Latino community in Washtenaw County and Southwest Detroit area.
 (Fall, Winter)